manumaan/tickstack1.0/README.md

 - `localhost:8888` - Chronograf's address.
 You will use this as a management UI for the full stack
 - `localhost:3010` - Documentation server.
 This contains a simple markdown server for tutorials and documentation.

+Grafana can be accessed at localhost:3000
+Default credentials for Grafana: admin/admin
+Enter these and change the default password.

 > NOTE: Make sure to stop any existing installations of `influxdb`, `kapacitor` or `chronograf`.
 If you have them running the Sandbox will run into port conflicts and fail to properly start.
 In this case stop the existing processes and run `./sandbox restart`.
 Also make sure you are **not** using _Docker Toolbox_.